jungi-php/framework-extra-bundle/README.md

 JungiFrameworkExtraBundle
 =========================

-Just like the SensioFrameworkExtraBundle this bundle adds extra features on top of existing in the Symfony FrameworkBundle.
+Just like the `SensioFrameworkExtraBundle` this bundle adds extra features on top of existing in the Symfony `FrameworkBundle`.
 The main aim of this bundle is to facilitate the request/response operations.

 [![Build Status](https://img.shields.io/travis/piku235/JungiFrameworkExtraBundle/master.svg?style=flat-square)](https://travis-ci.org/piku235/JungiFrameworkExtraBundle)